pivot-access-ltd/bma-offline-docs/src/how-to-troubleshoot-maas-5333.md

 <!-- "How to troubleshoot MAAS" -->
 This article may help you deal with some common problems.
-It is organized by topic:
+It is organised by topic:

 - [Networking issues](#heading--networking-issues)
 - [Machine life-cycle failures](#heading--machine-life-cycle-failures)